-	The full-time residential Master of Arts in Yoga Studies track is a 2-year program for students residing in Los Angeles or the surrounding area.
+The Residential Master of Arts in Yoga Studies program is a 2 year program.
 It provides the study of the Yoga tradition from multiple perspectives.
-The full-time format offers students the opportunity to deeply engage with Yoga through various critical methodologies.
-90% of the program takes place on the LMU campus and 10% in India.
+Courses are formatted for in-depth engagement and discussion.
+The group experience in India allows for opportunities to integrate the in-class material.
 The program meets the needs of Yoga students and teachers alike who are seeking to enhance their knowledge of the tradition in both theory and practice.

 Each fall semester a new class will be welcomed as a cohort.
 The cohort will continue through the spring, summer, and fall conclude in the following spring.
-Fall 2019 will welcome our seventh cohort!
+Fall 2020 will welcome our eighth cohort!

 Explore the residential study track curriculum and certificate requirement below: